The TB Davies Heritage

 The 1940s – A PROMISE MADE TO A FELLOW SERVICEMAN

-During the Second World War, Bryn makes a return to active service a Warrant Officer at a local RAF base where he makes a promise to a fellow serviceman that a job will be waiting when the war is over.
+During the Second World War, Bryn is a Commandant of the Police Special Constables in Cardiff where he makes a promise to a fellow serviceman that a job will be waiting when the war is over.
 In 1945 Bryn sold his house to finance establishing the business and keep that promise.

 The 1950s – TB DAVIES BECOMES A LIMITED COMPANY